Koziar/MongoDB-SP-Exercise/README.md

 # MongoDB-SP-Exercise
 #### The program is a small application that executed commands to the MongoDB.
 It has a method for importing dataset of Twitter tweets from the CSV file into database.

 ####The project was done using Java language.
-Program calls the mongo binary and executes the javascript queries as a commands from the terminal and prints out the following results.
+Program calls the mongo binary and executes the javascript queries as commands from the terminal and prints out the following results.

 #### Question 1:
 How many Twitter users are in our database?